-Closed circuit TV system, otherwise known as CCTV, is a type of video monitoring system that has been around since the 1940s, when it was first used by Siemens AG to observe rocket launchings in Peenemunde, Germany.
-CCTV systems are based on strategically-placed video cameras, which capture footage and then broadcast it to either a private (closed) network of monitors for real-time viewing, or to a video recorder (either analog or digital) for later reference.
+Closed circuit TV system, otherwise known as CCTV, is a type of video monitoring system that has been around since the 1940s.
+It was first used by Siemens AG to observe rocket launchings in Peenemunde, Germany.
+CCTV systems are based on strategically placed video cameras, which capture footage and then broadcast it to either a private (closed) network of monitors for real-time viewing, or to a video recorder (either analog or digital) for later reference.

-Ever opened the mailbox to find a ticket for running a red light or speeding, even though you were never actually pulled over by police?
+Ever open your mailbox to find a ticket for running a red light or speeding, even though you were never actually pulled over by police?
 That’s all thanks to closed circuit traffic monitoring systems.
 But while we all hear about the growing number of “red light cameras” popping up at busy and dangerous intersections, video surveillance isn’t just for issuing traffic tickets.

-Another form of CCTV surveillance in the home is the “nanny-cam,” a small video camera that is often disguised to look like an ordinary household object, and placed in an area of the home where nannies, babysitters, and other household staff/employees are likely to spend time.
-These undercover security cameras bring peace of mind to parents and homeowner who want to be reassured that their children and belongings are safe and being treated appropriately.
+Another form of CCTV surveillance in the home is the “nanny cam,” a small video camera that is often disguised to look like an ordinary household object.
+These cameras are placed in areas of the home where nannies, babysitters and other household staff/employees are likely to spend time.
+Undercover security cameras bring peace of mind to parents and homeowners who want to be reassured that their children and belongings are safe and being treated appropriately.

 From trains and buses to subways and taxis, public transit is becoming ever more protected by CCTV, with surveillance cameras being installed not only in vehicles, but in stations and depots as well.
-Video monitoring helps to deter crimes against passengers, drivers and conductors, but also provides visual evidence for prosecution in the event that an individual is victimized or property is destroyed.
+Video monitoring helps to deter crimes against passengers, drivers and conductors.
+It also provides visual evidence for prosecution if an individual is victimized — or property is destroyed.

 Schools are experiencing an increased need for security surveillance, especially at the Junior High and High School levels.
 Many school systems have taken to using CCTV as a way monitor student flow in hallways, classroom conduct, and potential incidents in cafeterias, gymnasiums, auditoriums and parking lots.
 Security cameras have become a tool to curb offenses like graffiti, fights, vandalism and drug use on school grounds, as well as protect students by monitoring individuals entering and leaving the campus.